-During his early years in Los Angeles, he organized and directed the Los Angeles Percussion Ensemble, a group which played a vital part in premieres and recordings of works by such renowned composers as Ginastera, Harrison, Krenek, Stravinsky, and Varese.
+After spending a year with the Dallas Symphony, Kraft moved to Los Angeles and became a member of the Los Angeles Philharmonic in 1955, first as a section percussionist, then as Principal Timpanist.
+During his early years in Los Angeles, Kraft organized and directed the Los Angeles Percussion Ensemble, a group that played a vital part in premieres and recordings of works by such renowned composers as Ginastera, Harrison, Krenek, Stravinsky, and Varèse.
 Kraft served as Stravinsky’s timpanist and percussionist in charge of all percussion activities for the composer’s Los Angeles performances and recordings.
-As a percussion soloist, he performed in the American premieres of Stockhausen’s Zyklus and Boulez’ Le Marteau sans Maitre, in addition to recording Histoire du Soldat under Stravinsky’s direction.
+As a percussion soloist, he performed in the American premieres of Stockhausen’s Zyklus and Boulez’ Le Marteau sans maître, in addition to recording L’Histoire du soldat under Stravinsky’s direction.

-Mr. Kraft has received numerous awards and commissions, including two Kennedy Center Friedheim Awards; two Guggenheim Fellowships; two Ford Foundation commissions; fellowships from the Huntington Hartford Foundation and the National Endowment for the Arts; the American Academy and Institute of Arts and Letters Music Award; the Norlin/MacDowell Fellowship; the Club 100 Distinguished Artist of Los Angeles Award, the ASCAP Award; the NACUSA Award; the Eva Judd O’Meara Award; first place in the Contemporary Record Society competition; commissions from the Library of Congress, U.S. Air Force Band, St. Paul Chamber Orchestra, Kronos Quartet, Voices of Change, the Schoenberg Institute, consortium of Speculum Mucicae/San Francisco Contemporary Music Players’ Contemporary Music Forum, The Boston Pops Orchestra, consortium of Pacific Symphony/Spokane Symphony/Tucson Symphony, the Los Angeles Philharmonic, among others.
-His works have been performed by the New York Philharmonic, Boston Symphony, Chicago and Philadelphia Orchestras, the Los Angeles Philharmonic, and other major American orchestras as well as in Europe, Japan, Korea, China, Australia, Israel, and the U.S.S.R.
-Mr. Krafl’s Contextures: Riots – Decade ’60 (1967) has been choreographed and performed by both the Scottish National Ballet and the Minnesota Dance Company.
-In 1966, United Air Lines commissioned a work expressly to accompany a lumetric sculpture by Michael Hayden titled Sky’s the Limit for their pedestrian passageway at Chicago-0’Hare International Airport.
-In November 1990, Mr. Kraft was inducted into the Hall of Fame of the Percussive Arts Society.
+Kraft has received numerous awards and commissions, including two Kennedy Center Friedheim Awards; two Guggenheim Fellowships; awards from National Endowment for the Arts; the American Academy and Institute of Arts and Letters Music Award; the ASCAP Award; commissions from the Library of Congress, Kronos Quartet, the Schoenberg Institute, consortium of Speculum Musicae/San Francisco Contemporary Music Players’ Contemporary Music Forum, the Boston Pops Orchestra, the Los Angeles Philharmonic, among others.
+His works have been performed by the New York Philharmonic, Boston Symphony, Chicago Symphony Orchestra, Philadelphia Orchestra, Los Angeles Philharmonic, and many other U.S. orchestras as well as major orchestras in Europe, Japan, Korea, China, Australia, Israel, etc. William Kraft compositions are published by Theodore Presser, and recordings can be found on iTunes, Spotify, etc.